dj-stripe/dj-stripe/docs/cookbook.rst

 Making individual purchases
 ---------------------------

-On the customers's djstripecustomer object, use the charge method to generate a Stripe charge.
+On the subscriber's customer object, use the charge method to generate a Stripe charge.
 You'll need to have already captured the customer instance.
 In this example, we're using the user with ID=1 as the customer.

 .. code-block:: python